Analysis | Patrick Mahomes and the Kansas City Chiefs absorb a loss unlike any they’ve suffered before

 “They made us dink and dunk, take what was there,” Kelce said.
 “They put a cap over top and didn’t let us get behind the defense, knowing how much speed we have.
 Sure enough, what that made us do is try and run the ball a little bit better, but their front seven is second to none in the league.
 It was frustrating.
 It was one of those where you felt like anything you did, they had an answer for.”

 The Chiefs were co-conspirators in their own defeat.
 Faced with the quirk of playing in Tampa Bay’s home stadium, they looked like a road team.
 The first half was a procession of boneheaded errors.
 Kelce, typically an automatic catcher, dropped a crucial third-down pass deep in Kansas City territory, which led to rookie punter Tommy Townsend’s shanked punt.
-The Chiefs lined up offsides on a field goal, which granted a first down and led immediately to Brady’s second touchdown pass to Rob Gronkowski.
+The Chiefs lined up offside on a field goal, which granted a first down and led immediately to Brady’s second touchdown pass to Rob Gronkowski.
 Defensive lineman Chris Jones slapped antagonistic center Ryan Jensen for a 15-yard unnecessary roughness penalty.
-Chiefs cornerbacks play aggressive, and once officials flagged their handsy coverage, they failed to adjust.
+Chiefs cornerbacks play aggressively, and once officials flagged their handsy coverage, they failed to adjust.

 “It was a bad day for us to kind of have a bad day,” Chiefs safety Tyrann Mathieu said.
 “Usually, we complement each other really well.
 You got to learn how to win in this league, and you got to learn how to lose.
 Losing is the hardest truth you have to learn.”